-We have used a non-local unitary circuit during escape to grow the surface code; this contributes to our lower spacetime overheads.
+Throughout this work we used a non-local unitary circuit to grow the surface code, and convert between rotated and unrotated variants.
+This contributes to our lower spacetime overheads.
 However, non-local unitary growth is not compatible with all qubit platforms.
-It is thus worthwhile to consider low-overhead growth using alternative schemes such as the local unitary circuit of Ref.~\cite{higgott2021optimal}.
+It is worthwhile to consider low-overhead growth using alternative schemes such as the local unitary circuits of Ref.~\cite{higgott2021optimal,claes2025lowerdepthlocalencodingcircuits}.
 These circuits have an inherent tradeoff between gate depth and idling time.
-If an overhead reduction is possible via their use in MSC, then our protocol may be better applied to fixed-qubit architectures with limited non-local connectivity.
+If an overhead reduction is possible via their use, then our protocol may be better applied to fixed-qubit architectures with limited non-local connectivity.

-Beyond these immediate extensions of our work, an avenue of future research is to extend MSC to other quantum LDPC codes hosting fold-transversal gates~\cite{breuckmann2024fold} and families with morphing circuits~\cite{shaw2025lowering}.
-We additionally expect our work to inspire new surface code protocols that leverage experimental advances in nonlocal operations for overhead reduction.
-At the very least, these advances call for a more fair comparison between the surface code and quantum LDPC codes with nonlocal stabilizers.
-Now equipped with a full computational suite of accurate decoders, efficient Clifford operations, and low-overhead magic state generation in non-local architectures, surface code-based computation remains a leading candidate for practical quantum computing.
+Beyond these immediate extensions of our work, an avenue of future research is to extend magic state cultivation to other quantum low-density parity check (LDPC) codes hosting fold-transversal gates~\cite{breuckmann2024fold} and families with morphing circuits~\cite{shaw2025lowering}.

+We expect our work to inspire new surface code protocols that leverage experimental advances in non-local operations for overhead reduction.
+At the very least, these advances call for a more fair comparison between the surface code and other quantum LDPC codes that have non-local stabilizers.
+Now equipped with a full computational suite of accurate decoders, efficient Clifford operations, and low-overhead magic state generation in non-local architectures, surface codes remain a leading candidate for practical quantum computation.